itmaybejj/editoria11y/README.md

 * If the issues are considered "major," the panel opens automatically.
 * If the user minimizes the panel, it will not open automatically on future page visits until the content changes.

+Try it!
+Click the toggle at the bottom right to highlight these example issues:

+• A fake list using bullet symbols instead of list elements.

+• link with only the text "[click here](https://www.youtube.com/watch?v=DLzxrzFCyOs)."

+### Issues flagged in the quick check
+* Headings
+  * Skipped heading levels
+  * Empty headings
+  * Very long headings
+* Image alt text
+  * Images with no alt text (pending: a configuration option to allow empty alts on decorative images)
+  * Images with a filename as alt text
+  * Images with very long alt text
+  * Alt text that contains redundant text like "image of" or "photo of"
+  * Linked images without alt text when the link has no text (meaning the link has no accessible text)
+  * Linked images with alt text when the link also has text (warning the author that the text of a link should be about the link, and not have lots of extra detail)
+* Links
+  * Links with no text
+  * Links with a filename as their accessible text
+  * Links with only generic text: "click here," "learn more," "download," etc.
+* Structure
+  * Fake lists
+  * LARGE BLOCKS OF CAPS LOCK TEXT OMG PLEASE DON'T DO THIS
+  * Tables without headers
+  * Tables with document headers (&lt;h2&gt;) instead of table headers (&lt;th&gt;)

+### Items noted in the full check
+Clicking the full check button flips open an expanded panel where the user can see the document outline (headers) and all image alt text.

+It also flags some additional items that need manual checks and may be OK as is:

+* The first link to a PDF on a page, reminding the user to provide an accessible PDF or an alternate format
+* Suspiciously short blockquotes that might be fake headings
+* Embedded videos, reminding the user to add closed captions
+* Embedded audio, reminding the user to provide a transcript (pending)
+* Certain complex embedded content (e.g., social media and data visualization) that often present accessibility problems
+* A custom warning -- same as above, but checking against selectors you provide in the "ed11yCustomEmbeddedContent" variable.

 ## Installation and configuration
 * Add JS (in this order please...)
   * jQuery